English longbow: Bowstave

 The trade of yew wood to England for longbows was such that it depleted the stocks of yew over a huge area.
 The first documented import of yew bowstaves to England was in 1294.
 In 1470 compulsory practice was renewed, and hazel, ash, and laburnum were specifically allowed for practice bows.
 Supplies still proved insufficient, until by the Statute of Westminster 1472, every ship coming to an English port had to bring four bowstaves for every tun.
 Richard III of England increased this to ten for every tun.
 This stimulated a vast network of extraction and supply, which formed part of royal monopolies in southern Germany and Austria.
 In 1483, the price of bowstaves rose from two to eight pounds per hundred, and in 1510 the Venetians obtained sixteen pounds per hundred.

 In 1507 the Holy Roman Emperor asked the Duke of Bavaria to stop cutting yew, but the trade was profitable, and in 1532 the royal monopoly was granted for the usual quantity "if there are that many".
 In 1562, the Bavarian government sent a long plea to the Holy Roman Emperor asking him to stop the cutting of yew and outlining the damage done to the forests by its selective extraction, which broke the canopy and allowed wind to destroy neighbouring trees.
 In 1568, despite a request from Saxony, no royal monopoly was granted because there was no yew to cut, and the next year Bavaria and Austria similarly failed to produce enough yew to justify a royal monopoly.
 Forestry records in this area in the 17th century do not mention yew, and it seems that no mature trees were to be had.
 The English tried to obtain supplies from the Baltic, but in this period bows were being replaced by guns in any case.

 String

 Bowstrings are made of hemp, flax or silk, and attached to the wood via horn "nocks" that fit onto the end of the bow.
-Modern synthetic materials (often Dacron) are now commonly also used for strings.
+Modern synthetic materials (often Dacron) are now commonly used for strings.